swiss-territorial-data-lab/proj-streetview/README.md

 ## Setup

-### Hardware

-The process was tested on a machine with 16 GB of RAM and a nvidia L4 GPU.
-At least 32 GB of RAM are recommended.
+The process was tested on a machine with Ubuntu 22.04, 32 GB of RAM and a nvidia L4 GPU with 16 GB of VRAM.

-### Software

-TBD
+Please note that detectron2 can only be run on Linux-based systems or macOS.

 ### Installation